durability-labs/archivist-docs/learn/using.md

 # Using Codex
-Codex's web-API is documented: [Here](https://github.com/codex-storage/nim-codex/blob/master/openapi.yaml)

 This document will show you several useful API calls.

+For more information about Codex API is documented: [Here](https://github.com/codex-storage/nim-codex/blob/master/openapi.yaml)

 ## Overview
 1. [Debug](#debug)